What Does Potassium Do for Your Body?

 Why It's Crucial for the Human Body

-Second, potassium takes part in the functioning of the heart.
-It assists in regulating hypertension because it balances the destructive influence of sodium and contributes to blood vessel dilation.
-This is so the body incurs reduced episodes of heart disease and stroke in case sufficient potassium is not provided.
+Second, potassium is involved in the heart's functioning.
+It assists in regulating hypertension by balancing sodium's destructive influence and contributing to blood vessel dilation.
+When adequate potassium is consumed, the body lowers the risk of heart disease and stroke.

 Another extremely important role of potassium is in the regulation of fluid balance throughout the body.
-Sodium is one of the partners of potassium that helps it control the amount of fluid within the cells and surrounding tissues to ensure proper function.
+Sodium is one of the partners of potassium, helping control the amount of fluid within the cells and surrounding tissues to ensure proper function.

 Because of these benefits, it is vital to have adequate potassium intake.
-Thus, it is recommended that men should take at least 3,400 milligrams a day while women 2,600 milligrams a day.
-Such nutrients and minerals include potassium and others can be obtained from foods or supplements for the body to be healthy.
+Thus, it is recommended that men should take at least 3,400 milligrams a day, while women should take 2,600 milligrams a day.
+Minerals like potassium, along with other essential nutrients, can be obtained from foods or supplements to maintain a healthy body.

 What Are the Benefits of Potassium?